dao-xyz/peerbit/scripts/bench/SHARED_LOG_SCALE_CENSUS.md

 The `Shared log re-census` manual workflow runs canonical 100k and 1M sizes and uploads the JSON result.
 Resident, persistent chain, persistent roots, and persistent coordinate workloads use independent jobs, giving each slow reopen its own timeout and artifact.
+Its `profile` input can select one workload for a focused rerun.
 Ordinary pull-request CI runs the argument/report tests and tiny persistent round trips; it does not allocate million-entry states.

 ## Development-machine observation